nithish-kumar-t/LLM-decoder-using-spark/README.md

    - Splits the tokenized RDD into training and validation sets.
    - Generates training samples by creating context windows (sequences of words) and corresponding target words using a sliding window approach.

-   **Intermediate Result**: Two RDDs (one for training and another for validation) with samples consisting of input sequences (context windows) and their corresponding target words.
+   **Intermediate Result**: Two RDDs (one for training and another for validation) with samples consisting of input sequences (context windows) and their corresponding target words, 80% is used for training and 20% for validating.

 ### 5. Model Initialization and Serialization
    - Builds and initializes a neural network model (MultiLayerNetwork) with a specific configuration.